 I transplanted our friend Santa Barbara sedge (Carex barbarae) at the drain outlet to dissipate the energy.
 Below it, wood steers the separated flows to minimize incision.
 Below that is another tough riparian plant, wire grass (Juncus patens - not really a grass but a rush).
 The functional difference between the rush and the sedge is that the wire grass is better at collecting sediment but does not lay down flat under runoff like the sedge does.
 Wire grass also grows in clumps, not making as continuous a surface as the sedge.
 I hope to have a lot more coverage in this drainage now that I thinned it this year, with more to come (I'll probably get rid of the coyote brush).
 The channel that once ran down the middle of this drainage below was then three to four feet deep.
 I chocked that with wood and filled it.
 So with rot and compaction I may yet need to bring in a little more fill and transplant more sedges.
 Yes, I did all this work to deal with a runoff problem caused by my neighbor and the County long ago.
 It's cheaper than fighting over it.

-This photo was taken where I cut it toward the deep end of the culvert October 2002 I can hear it now...
+I can hear it now...
 'We just can't have people fixing old unstable public roads on their own.
-This should be left to the professionals.'
-WellIIII there's a little problem with that.
-It costs too much for what you get as said professionals have a rather well-established record of making those few jobs they do get anymore cost a bundle.
-Consider: In what was likely a craven act of political corruption to please said contractors, quarries, bureaucrats, and engineers (you know, the "stakeholders" in roads, as if taxpayers didn't have one), the County now requires 6" of Class II base-rock and 2" of asphalt for private driveways used almost exclusively by automobiles and light trucks.
+We pay taxes to have it fixed by professionals.'
+Well there's a little problem with that.
+It costs too much for what you get, as said professionals have a rather well-established record of making those few jobs they do anymore cost a bundle.
+Consider: In what was likely a craven act of political corruption to please said contractors, quarries, bureaucrats, and engineers (you know, the "stakeholders" in roads (as if drivers didn't have one), the County now requires 6" of Class II base-rock and 2" of asphalt for private driveways used almost exclusively by automobiles and light trucks.
 They require turning space on said driveway for a hook and ladder fire truck that couldn't make it up the County road to said driveway even if they had one to douse a fire in a house in an area where it is illegal to build one higher than two stories!
 They want 12 inches of rock on timber haul roads used only in summer every 10-15 years!
 They require that culverts be buried at least 12" below the base grade (before adding the base-rock).
 Now, look at the above photographs.
-This was the County culvert this "amateur landhobbyist" replaced.
-It was AT MOST 10 inches below the pavement, which was less than 1 inch of oil and screens on bare dirt with heavy trucks driving it daily.
+This was the County culvert this "amateur land-hobbyist" replaced AT MOST 10 inches below grade, with less than 1 inch of oil and screens on bare dirt with heavy trucks driving it daily.
 That culvert and surface survived for over 40 years with a couple of oil and screen jobs in between.
 Yes, it needed replacing, but guess why that doesn't happen?
-The County is a prisoner of their own specifications.
+The County bureaucrats are prisoners of their own game.
+It gets worse.